 During the second half of 2023, the Council worked with the providers (IPLS and the College of Law) and other stakeholders, through Ringa Hora, the prescribed Workforce Development Council, to develop the PLSC as a Qualification.
 In December 2023 the application for approval of the programme was lodged with NZQA.
-[Note: The Qualification was approved by NZQA and listed on the New Zealand Qualifications and Credits Framework in February 2024.
-The current providers, at the time of this report, have applied to be accredited to deliver the Qualification.]
+The Qualification was approved by NZQA and listed on the New Zealand Qualifications and Credits Framework in February 2024.
+In 2024, both the current providers applied for accreditation and were accredited by NZQA to deliver the Qualification.

-18. THE WORK OF THE INSTITUTE OF PROFESSIONAL LEGAL STUDIES IN 2023
+18. THE WORK OF THE INSTITUTE OF PROFESSIONAL LEGAL STUDIES IN 2024